We deploy the real environment, you take the scenario-based labs on us. Hands-on, from anywhere, at any time.

 Join the Linux Academy community slack for chat here: https://linuxacademy-community-slack.herokuapp.com/ and join the #containers channel.

-A container designer who earns the Red Hat Certificate of Expertise in Containerizing Software Application Development has demonstrated the skills, knowledge, and abilities needed to create and update container images, and to run and link containers.
+The Red Hat Certified Specialist in Containerized Application Development course is designed to teach you how to implement and run services as Docker containers.
+Through taking this course, you will learn the skills, knowledge, and abilities needed to create and update container images and to run and link containers.

 In this course, you will learn how to combine the power of OpenStack, the premier Infrastructure-as-a-Service platform that provides the administrator with a beautifully simplified way to manage virtual machines, software-defined networks, block storage, object storage, and more, with OpenShift Platform-as-a-Service software.